We’re quitting fossil fuels

 Fossil fuels like coal, oil and gas emit the greenhouse gases that are polluting our air, increasing the frequency of devastating storms, baking our croplands, and flooding coasts.
 These climate change impacts are driven by fossil fuel companies that profit through the destruction of our planet and that will lose out if we transition to clean, affordable energy alternatives.

-Washington, DC currently invests its retirement funds and our tax dollars in some of the most polluting fossil fuel companies on the planet, including Exxon, Chevron, Arch Coal and many others.
-By investing the city’s funds in these companies, DC is bankrolling climate change, poor air quality, sea-level rise, and climate migration.
+We started this campaign because Washington, DC invested its retirement funds and our tax dollars in some of the most polluting fossil fuel companies on the planet, including Exxon, Chevron, Arch Coal and many others.
+By investing the city’s funds in these companies, DC bankrolled climate change, poor air quality, sea-level rise, and climate migration.
 These impacts place the heaviest burdens on lower-income communities, children, and the elderly.
 If we think about it for a second, it doesn’t make sense for the city to invest in climate change on one hand while making plans to “green” the city through Sustainable DC and the city’s Climate Action Plan.

 At the same time, recent research shows that if governments, companies and citizens take action on climate change, 80 percent of the fossil fuels that companies consider “assets” can never be burned, meaning those companies are very overvalued.
 This makes fossil fuel investments not only unethical, but financially risky in the long-term.